 Since gold has a low correlation with other asset classes, such as bonds and stocks, it tends to behave differently under various market scenarios.
 Many investors use it as a way to diversify their portfolios.

 The price of gold is affected by several factors, including demand and supply dynamics, geopolitical events, economic conditions, and investor sentiment.
-However, it has always delivered positive returns over extended periods, which makes this commodity an attractive option for long-term investors.
+However, it has consistently delivered positive returns over extended periods, making this commodity an attractive option for long-term investors.

 Gold Mining Market Size